 2. Overlooking Guest Lounge Policies

-Crypto.com Jade/Indigo gives you Priority Pass but only for the cardholder.
-Your partner and kids are not included.
-Upgrading to Icy White adds one guest.
-For a family of four, you still need to pay for two additional guests at $30-50 each per visit.
-Read the specific lounge terms before counting lounge access as a family benefit.
+Crypto.com Pro gives you Priority Pass but only for the cardholder.
+Your partner and children wait at the gate.
+Upgrading to Icy White adds one guest ($32 saved per visit).
+For a family of four at $32/person, you still pay $64 out of pocket for the remaining two family members per visit.
+Over 4 trips (8 lounge visits), the out-of-pocket cost for uncovered family members: $512/year.

 3. Loading the Entire Monthly Budget at Once